Sonnet 247

 Sonnet 243

-Now long apart, with memory but to stand
+Now long apart, with memory left to stand

-In fading visions worn by words of praise.
+Faint visions worn yet warmed by words of praise.

-There now both young, and ever so to be.
+There both made young, and ever so to be.

 © Loubert S Suddaby.
 All Rights Reserved.